Boss Cat 0 - 1970 Boss Cat I - 1971 Boss Cat II - 1972

 1969 Arctic Cat newsletter "Panther"

-1969 Arctic Enterprises
+1969 Arctic Enterprises dealer meeting

-1969 Hood production
+1969 Arctic Cat hood production

 1969 Arctic Enterprises stock prospect

-1969 Arctic Enterprises news
+1969 Arctic Enterprises buys Silverline Inc.

 In 1968, Arctic Enterprises generated $7.5 million in sales, three times the amount collected the year before, and posted $379,000 in net income or eight times the figure recorded in 1967, ending the nagging worries about profitability.
 In 1969, annual sales continued their exponential march upward, reaching $21.7 million, while net income eclipsed the $1 million plateau, climbing to $1.2 million.
 Business was booming, with the company holding a firm grip on nearly 12 percent of the U.S. market for snowmobiles, a percentage that perhaps could have been higher, but the two shifts working the production lines at the Thief River Falls facilities were not enough to satisfy the mounting demand for Panther snowmobiles.
 As the company prepared for the 1970s, it exited the 1960s with a full head of steam and high expectations for future growth.
 Production facilities were expanded greatly in anticipation of rising demand and a line of snowmobile clothing was introduced to give the company a more diversified footing in the rapidly expanding snowmobile industry.